 I remember my time when I made the transition from Memphis to Baltimore.
 I was a little buoyed by some unemployment compensation so I could make the switch with some income rather than trying to do it on the fly.
-One of the things you had to do was register for work with the unemployment office. when I did that, all there were waiting to see a counselor and people were coming and going and about 6 of us were sitting there.
-We were told when we asked that it was veterans preference.
-Anyone knows that veteran preference is a numerical enhancement of your qualifications when they assign your tests and experience together to provide a numerical value there is usually 10 point veteran’s preference.
+One of the things you had to do was register for work with the unemployment office.
+When I did that, we were all there were waiting to see a counselor and people were coming and going and about 6 of us were sitting there.
+We were told when we asked, that they did not wait because it was veterans preference.
+Anyone knows that veteran preference is a numerical enhancement of your qualifications when they assess your tests and experience together to provide a numerical value there is usually 10 point veteran’s preference.
 But not waiting in line?
 I complained and was referred to the Baltimore County Executive’s office for a job.

 New guy got the job...result of Spiro Agnew resigning.
-Why he resigned was for what he did in Baltimore County.
+Why he resigned VP was for what he did in Baltimore County.
 The current County Executive Dale Anderson had to resign and I was on my way to joining a reform government.
 It was kind of cool.
-I went in to meet the guy and he was a big fat guy who said “fuck” and identified someone as being gay...had him come in and look at me to decide... and the gay guy said to hire me so he guy did.
-I did not know if I would last the day I was not so sure of what was going on, but I went with the flow and there was not really any kind of sexual harassment or anything.
+I went in to meet the guy and he was a big fat guy who said “fuck” and he then identified someone as being gay...had him come in and look at me to decide... and the gay guy said to hire me so he guy did.
+I did not know if I was sure of what was going on, but I went with the flow and there was not really any kind of sexual harassment or anything.
 Steve, the gay guy was just peripheral to what was going on and did not see much of him.

 My job as it was explained to me was to put on a county fair.
 I had been to many fairs and thought it was pigs and cattle but I found that this was to be an urban fair.
 We went to the Baltimore City Fair and found it crowded and thought about that when first told it would be an urban fair.